openvinotoolkit/openvino/docs/get_started/get_started_demos.md

 3. <a href="download-media">Download media files to run inference on.</a>
 4. <a href="run-image-classification">Run inference on the sample and see the results:</a>
     - <a href="run-image-classification">Image Classification Code Sample</a>
-    - <a href="run-security-barrier">Security Barrier Camera Demo application</a>

-If you installed OpenVINO™ via `pip` you need to change commands listed below.
-Details are listed in one of [tutorials](https://github.com/openvinotoolkit/openvino_notebooks/blob/main/notebooks/002-openvino-api/002-openvino-api.ipynb).
+If you installed OpenVINO™ via `pip` you can quickly getting started with the product by trying these [tutorials](https://github.com/openvinotoolkit/openvino_notebooks/tree/main/notebooks).

 This guide assumes you completed all installation and configuration steps.
 If you have not yet installed and configured the toolkit: